 China is not exactly known as the last bastion of internet and media freedom.
-The communist government ruling the country has long censored their citizens’ access to websites and services from outside the country.
+The communist government ruling the country has long censored its citizens’ access to websites and services from outside the country.

 While China’s constitution bestows freedom of speech and the press to its citizens, the vagueness of Chinese regulations allows authorities to crack down on any news report by claiming it exposes state secrets or endangers the country.

 The Chinese government’s definition of “state secrets” is vague at best, allowing authorities to censor any information that they deem to be harmful to political or economic interests.
 This leads to media and internet policies that can change day-to-day, seemingly at the whim of Chinese officials.

 When a website is not being blocked, access to the site is usually slow at best.
 A 2018 report shows China’s internet speed ranked 141st among 200 countries ranked, with a blazing average speed of 2.4 Mbps.

 The government blocks access to websites and services that folks in the West consider an essential part of their lives.
 Blocked sites and services include Google, Gmail, Facebook, Twitter, YouTube, Netflix and many more.

 Website-blocking such as this is a particular pain in the butt for folks who travel to China on business or pleasure.
 This is especially true for travelers who use Gmail to stay in contact with friends, family and business associates while on the road.

 If you’re curious if a website you access on a regular basis is accessible from inside China, visit the Comparitech website and their Blocked in China tool and enter the URL of the site in question.
 The site will quickly let you know if access to the site is allowed.